 Last year, Trump even asked some of his top aides about the possibility of invading Venezuela at an Oval Office meeting and posed the question to leaders from Latin American allies on the sidelines of the U.N.
 General Assembly, according to Associated Press and Politico reports.

 The United States, one of the U.N.
-Security Council’s five permanent members, provided more than $30 million in aid to Venezuela’s neighbors, who have taken in more than 1 million people fleeing the country after a crackdown last year led to dozens of deaths and forced opposition leaders into exile.
+Security Council’s five permanent members, provided more than US$30 million in aid to Venezuela’s neighbors, who have taken in more than 1 million people fleeing the country after a crackdown last year led to dozens of deaths and forced opposition leaders into exile.

 Each of the council’s permanent members — the other four are Britain, China, France and Russia — hold veto power.
 The arrangement amounts to a frozen reflection of the world’s power structure just after the end of World War II — and a perennial sore topic among U.N. members.